-EPL allows execution of on-demand (fire-and-forget, non-continuous, triggered by API) queries against named windows through the runtime API.
-The query engine automatically indexes named window data for fast access by ON SELECT/UPDATE/INSERT/DELETE without the need to create an index explicitly.
-For fast on-demand query execution via runtime API use the CREATE INDEX syntax to create an explicit index.
+EPL allows execution of on-demand (fire-and-forget, non-continuous, triggered by API) queries against named windows and tables through the runtime API.
+The query engine automatically indexes named window data for fast access by ON SELECT/MERGE/UPDATE/INSERT/DELETE without the need to create an index explicitly, or can access explicit (secondary) table indexes for operations on tables.
+For fast on-demand query execution via runtime API use the CREATE INDEX syntax to create an explicit index for the named window or table in question.